ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 After the virtual server is stopped and restarted, the MOK disappears.
 You must reinstall the MOK after every stop and start of a virtual server.
 {: important}

+## Disabling secure boot requirements
+{: #disabling-secure-boot-vpc}

+When you select a [confidential computing instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles), the secure boot option is enabled by default.
+You can choose to disable secure boot when you create the virtual server instance.
+To disable secure boot for an existing virtual server instance, you must first stop your virtual server instance.
+You can then disable the secure boot option.
+After disabling secure boot, you can then restart your virtual server instance.
+For more information, see [Managing virtual server instances: Disable or enable secure boot](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#disable-secure-boot-ui).

 ## Limitations
 {: #confidential-computing-secure-boot-limitations-vpc}